 Our team is dedicated to finding and telling you more about the products and deals we love.
 If you love them too and decide to purchase through the links below, we may receive a commission.
 Pricing and availability are subject to change.

-The Plastic Free July organization educates how to be part of the solution to plastic pollution, which can start in your own home.
+To be part of the solution to plastic pollution, changes can start in your own home.
 By choosing products that don’t use single-use plastic, we’re on our way to cleaner streets, oceans and communities.

 There’s over 300 million tons of plastic used globally every year, and 50 percent of that is for single-use purposes, according to Plastic Oceans International.
 These single-use plastic items are only used for moments, yet they can last on Earth for hundreds of years, turning into microplastics that never fully decompose.
 Plus, more than eight million tons of that plastic ends up in the ocean every year.

 But, you can do your part.
 From plastic wrap to toothbrushes, there are plastic-free alternatives to the products you most often use throughout your home.
 And these simple swaps can help reduce global plastic pollution in the long run.

 Plus, when there’s plenty of sustainable companies to shop, like By Humankind, Public Goods, Blueland, Stasher, Hydro Flask and Baggu, buying Earth-friendly products is easier and more accessible than ever.